1a1a11a/PyMimircache/docs/User/quick_start.rst

     >>> c.open("trace/file/location")
     >>> c.csv("trace/file/location", init_params={'label_column':x})  # specify which column contains the request key(label),
     >>> c.vscsi("trace/file/location")          # for vscsi format data
+    >>> c.binary("trace/file/location", init_params={"label": x, "fmt": xxx})   # use same format as python struct

 .. note::
-    for csv data, the column number begins with 0, so the first column is 0, the second is 1, etc. In the init_params, other possible parameters include: header: True/False; real_time_column:x; op_column:x; size_column:x.
-Header indicates whether the csv file has a header; real_time_column indicates the time of the request, it must be in the form of number, either in microseconds, milliseconds, seconds or some other unit; op_column means the type of operation, it is not supported currently, size_column indicates the column of request size, it is not used in current version
+    for csv data, the column number begins from 1, so the first column is 1, the second is 2, etc. In the init_params, other possible parameters include: header: True/False; real_time_column:x; op_column:x; size_column:x.
+Header indicates whether the csv file has a header; real_time_column indicates the time of the request, it must be in the form of number, either in microseconds, milliseconds, seconds or some other unit; op_column means the type of operation, it is not supported currently, size_column indicates the column of request size, it is not used in current version for binary data, the column number also begins from 1, other available parameters include real_time: x;

 OK, data is ready, now let's play!